-Factors for Considering an MBA Degree
+3 Factors for Considering an MBA Degree

-Jobs with an MBA degree include professions in marketing, finance, human resources, business intelligence and corporate management.
-The monetary input required to obtain an advanced degree should be considered when considering an MBA and if it is worth it financially.
+Jobs with an MBA degree include professions in marketing, finance, human resources, business intelligence, and corporate management.
+The monetary input required to obtain an advanced degree should be considered when considering an MBA degree and if it is worth it financially.
 Graduate School, in any degree program, should be thought of as an investment in higher average lifetime earnings.
 In fact, those majoring in business as an undergraduate and deciding to go on to an MBA make more money in their lifetime than those that choose not to earn an MBA according to the U.S. Census Bureau.

-The prestige and vast professional networks like those at top MBA programs such as Harvard and Columbia get you noticed at a world-wide level and open opportunities that many other schools cannot.
+The prestige and vast professional networks like those at top MBA programs such as Harvard and Columbia get you noticed at a world-wide companies and open opportunities that many other schools cannot.
 However, smaller state and regional schools offer different opportunities and may make more sense if you are looking to move into a specialized field or stay within a particular area.
-Even benefits of getting an MBA from a smaller school or from an MBA program online can increase your professional value.
+Even the benefits of getting an MBA from a smaller school or from an MBA program online can increase your professional growth and development.

-Selectivity When it Comes to Considering an MBA
+Selectivity When it Comes to Considering an MBA Degree

-Depending on your reasons for considering an MBA, your selection strategy may differ.
-Changing careers may lend itself to looking at smaller, less expensive and selective schools that offer a strong program in your new field.
+Depending on your reasons for considering an MBA degree, your selection strategy may differ.
+Changing careers may lend itself to looking at smaller, less expensive, and selective schools that offer a strong program in your new field.
 These programs help you to get your feet in the door at your next career while building the exact set of skills local and regional businesses are looking for.
-These schools also offer part-time and online MBA programs as part of their graduate schools, which give you the opportunity it advance (or change) your career while still working or managing a family.
+These schools also offer part-time and online MBA programs as part of their graduate schools, which give you the opportunity to advance (or change) your career while still working or managing a family.
 On the other hand, if big corporate life or the financial sector world is your desire then top MBA programs, which are highly selective and demanding, are your best option for graduate school.

 In conclusion, MBA degrees can provide the skills needed to advance your career in a variety of fields.
-Analyze the factors such as costs and the differences among universities as you make your decision to go to grad school for an MBA.
+Analyze the factors such as costs and the differences among universities as you start considering an MBA degree and if it is worth it for you.